jacoolee/tog/README.md

 - **Simplicity**

-    Nothing compares to simplicity coz human brain is precious and pretending to stuck on complex things, and favoring forgetting things.
+    Nothing compares to simplicity coz human brain is precious and tending to stuck on complex things, and favoring forgetting things.

 - **Goal-aimed**